InderJagdeo/iOS-Developer-Portfolio/README.md

 ## Golf Lounge 18

-Golf Lounge 18 app is a NEW resource for an enhanced guest experience.
+Golf Lounge 18 app is a new resource for an enhanced guest experience.
 The app is designed to simplify bookings, tracks tee times, pushes notifications for promotions and ultimately rewards you for playing MORE!

+Golf Lounge 18 is a Leader in building Technology based Indoor Golf spaces where you can enjoy golf with friends and family all year round.

 ![Mobile](./Assets/image/golflounge.svg)